rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And Benjamin returned at that time.
 And they gave them the women whom they had saved alive of the women of Jabesh-gilead, but they were not enough for them. ^2114

-And the people had compassion on Benjamin because the Lord had made a breach in the tribes of Israel. ^2115
+And the people had compassion on Benjamin because the LORD had made a breach in the tribes of Israel. ^2115

 Then the elders of the congregation said, What shall we do for wives for those who are left, since the women are destroyed out of Benjamin? ^2116